bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 85°
-- few clouds
+- clear sky
-- 80% humidity
+- 79% humidity
-- 12 mph wind
+- 14 mph wind
-- 0.34 inches of precipitation in the past 24 hours
+- 0.33 inches of precipitation in the past 24 hours

 ## Temperature History